 - A practical guide to essential creative technologies

-FutureLearn offers a wide range of free courses from other providers, including:
+FutureLearn also offers a wide range of free courses from other providers, including:

 8. Build your confidence with maths and statistics

-Whether you find numeracy, maths, statistics and data intimidating or whether you use these throughout your studies or research there are specific skills you might invest time in.
+Whether you find numeracy, maths, statistics and data a bit scary or whether you use these throughout your studies or research, there are specific skills you might invest time in.
 Have you thought about:

 - Developing your numeracy skills ready for placement or graduate recruitment numeracy tests

 - Getting started with data and statistical software for quantitative research and lab work in the Social and Life Sciences